 U.S. EPA WASTE NUMBER: Not applicable to wastes consisting only of this product.

 14. TRANSPORTATION INFORMATION

-U.S. DEPARTMENT OF TRANSPORTATION: This material is classified as dangerous goods, per U.S. DOT regulations, under 49 CFR 172:101.
+U.S. DEPARTMENT OF TRANSPORTATION: This product is not classified as dangerous goods, per U.S. DOT regulations, under 49 CFR 172.101.